WebAssembly/component-model/design/mvp/CanonicalABI.md

     task.exit()
     return
 ```
-The `Task.{wait,poll,yield}_until` methods called by the event loop are the
+The `Task.{wait,yield}_until` methods called by the event loop are the same
-same methods called by the `yield`, `waitable-set.wait` and `waitable-set.poll`
+methods called by the `yield` and `waitable-set.wait` built-ins.
+Thus, the
-built-ins.
-Thus, the main difference between stackful and stackless async is
+main difference between stackful and stackless async is whether these
-whether these suspending operations are performed from an empty or non-empty
+suspending operations are performed from an empty or non-empty core wasm
-core wasm callstack (with the former allowing additional engine optimization).
+callstack (with the former allowing additional engine optimization).

 If a `Task` is not allowed to block (because it was created for a non-`async`-
 typed function call and has not yet returned a value), `YIELD` is always a
-no-op and `WAIT` and `POLL` always trap.
+no-op and `WAIT` always traps.
 Thus, a component may implement a
 non-`async`-typed function with the `async callback` ABI, but the component
-*must* call `task.return` *before* returning `WAIT` or `POLL`.
+*must* call `task.return` *before* returning `WAIT`.

 The event loop also releases `ComponentInstance.exclusive` (which was acquired
 by `Task.enter` and will be released by `Task.exit`) before potentially